sapegin/sapegin.me/src/content/blog/naming.md

 };
 ```

 We often change the logic but forget to update the names to reflect that.
-This makes understanding code much harder and could lead to bugs when we later change the code and make wrong assumptions based on incorrect names.
+This makes understanding the code much harder and can lead to bugs when we later change the code and make incorrect assumptions based on incorrect names.

 ## Beware of abstract and imprecise names

-_Abstract_ and _imprecise_ names are probably more unhelpful than dangerous, like incorrect ones.
+_Abstract_ and _imprecise_ names are less dangerous than incorrect names.
+However, they are unhelpful and make the code harder to understand.

-**Abstract names** are too generic to give any useful information about the data they hold:
+**Abstract names** are too generic to give any useful information about the value they hold:

 - `data`;
 - `list`;
 - `array`;
 - `object`.

 The problem with such names is that any variable contains _data_, and any array is a _list_ of something.
-These names don’t say what kind of data it is, or what kind of things the list holds.
+These names don’t say what kind of data it is or what kind of things are in the list.
 Essentially, such names aren’t better than `x`/`y`/`z`, `foo`/`bar`/`baz`, `New Folder 39`, or `Untitled 47`.

 Consider this example: